rowanjh/behav-acc-ml/README.md

 ------------------------------------------------------------------------

-This is the repository for: "Quantifying mating behaviour using accelerometry and machine learning: challenges and opportunities" *Unpublished manuscript*
+This is the repository for the following paper:

+`Aulsebrook, Jacques-Hamilton, & Kempenaers (2023) Quantifying mating behaviour using accelerometry and machine learning: challenges and opportunities.
+Animal Behaviour, 2023`

 # Overview